starovit/battle-api/README.md

 Method: GET

 URL Parameters:
 - n_soldiers (Integer): Optional.
-The number of soldier agents to be included in the simulation, reasonable value 40-100.
+The number of allies soldier agents to be included in the simulation, reasonable value 40-100.
 Default is 50.
 - n_medics (Integer): Optional.
-The number of medic agents to be included in the simulation, reasonable value 0-4.
+The number of allies medic agents to be included in the simulation, reasonable value 0-4.
 Default is 0.
 - n_mines (Integer): Optional.
-The number of mines to be included on the battlefield,, reasonable value 0-5.
+The number of maximum mines to be included on the battlefield at every point of minefield (random generation), reasonable value 0-5.
 Default is 1.

 Response Format:
 The response is a JSON object containing the final statistics of the battle simulation, such as the number of surviving agents, total damage inflicted, etc.